Peterhague/CI-_MS2_Minesweeper/README.md

 <h4>User stories covered by this feature:</h4>
 <p>User story 2, as a player, I want games that are interactive.</p>
 <p>User story 6, as a player, I want games that that are responsive to my abilities.</p>
-<p>User story 10, as a responsible adult, I want to be able to test the games quickly and easily to make sure they are engaging but educational.</p>
+<p>User story 10, as a responsible adult, I want to be able to test the games quickly and easily to make sure they are engaging but
+    educational and provide ample feedback.</p>
 <p>User story 12, as a responsible adult, I want the games to be responsive to the needs of the young people in my care.</p>
 <p>User story 21, as a site owner, I want the games to be responsive to every kind of device.</p>